xquery/xquerydoc/README.md

 If you want to invoke these scripts manually please review the test run scripts to understand what needs to be passed into Calabash.

-##Dependencies

-For convenience we have included all the dependencies xquerydoc requires.

-  * XML Calabash (http://xmlcalabash.com- to install run > java -jar calabash-0.9.34.jar
-  * Saxon XQuery and XSLT Processor by Michael Kay (http://www.saxonica.com) ships with XML Calabash

-Please review the licenses of all included software.

 ##Credit, Acknowledgements

 Created by John Snelson, James Fuller